How Accident Cases with Farm Trucks Work

 First off, imagine the following scenario.
-You’re driving down a narrow farm road in the middle of the afternoon when you come upon a thresher approaching you in the other direction.
-When you get closer to the vehicle, you notice that it is an over-wide load, which means, by law, the driver is required to veer the vehicle halfway to the right of his lane as he passes you.
-However, the driver (who appears to be a teenage boy) doesn’t see you, fails to veer over as required, and you’re forced to veer off the road at the last second, slamming into an electrical post and totaling your car.
-Because of his inexperience and inability to follow proper protocol, you’ve now been injured.
+You're driving down a narrow farm road in the middle of the afternoon when you come upon a thresher approaching you in the other direction.
+When you get closer to the vehicle, you notice that it is carrying a wide load, which means the driver is required by law to veer the vehicle halfway to the right of his lane as he passes you.
+However, the driver (who appears to be a teenage boy) doesn't see you and fails to veer over as required, forcing you to veer off the road at the last second, slamming into an electrical post and totaling your car.
+Because of his inexperience and inability to follow proper protocol, you've now been injured.

 While this is just a hypothetical situation, accidents like it happen on the farm-to-market roads around Texas all the time.
 And with the abundance of agriculture and livestock being transported around this state, collisions of this nature can happen on busy highways and city streets too.
-The laws and restrictions for farm truck drivers are completely different than those for passenger car and commercial truck drivers.
+If you've been involved in one, you should be aware that the laws and restrictions for farm truck drivers are completely different from those for passenger cars and commercial truck drivers.

 How Farm Trucks are Treated Differently from Other Trucks by the State of Texas

-In the Lone Star State, farm trucks are treated far differently than other commercial vehicles for a number of reasons, which we will discuss below.
+In the Lone Star State, farm trucks are treated very differently from other commercial vehicles for a number of reasons, which we will discuss below.

 The first thing you need to know is that not all farm equipment is required to carry liability insurance.
 Yes, you read that last sentence correctly - if a farm truck or vehicle is less than 48,000 pounds in weight, then no liability insurance is required.
 If the farm vehicle is over 48,000 pounds, then it must have a minimum of $500,000 liability insurance.
 To put this in perspective, a small tractor can weigh around 4,000 to 5,000 pounds.
 Thus, in order to need liability insurance, a piece of farm equipment has to be enormous, like an industrial thresher or a large truck loaded down with agricultural goods or machinery.

-When someone operates a big rig i.e. commercial truck, he or she is required to carry a commercial driver’s license.
-In order to obtain such a license, the truck driver must pass a training course and then demonstrate an understanding of the skills needed in both a written test and a driving test administered by the state.
+When someone operates a tractor-trailer, he or she is required to carry a commercial driver's license.
+In order to obtain such a license, the truck driver must pass a training course and then demonstrate an understanding of the skills needed, in both a written test and a driving test administered by the state.
 Maintaining the license then requires meeting regulations, like taking random drug tests and keeping a travel log to document hours of service behind the wheel.
 When it comes to farm trucks and equipment, this is often not the case.
-Farm vehicle drivers are exempt from needing to have a commercial driver’s license so long as:
+Farm vehicle drivers are exempt from needing to have a commercial driver's license, provided:

 - AND the vehicle is being used within 150 miles of their own farm.

-When someone drives an 18-wheeler, they’re limited in how many hours they spend on the road in a single day (11), as fatigue is considered to be one of the leading causes of commercial truck accidents.
-However, just as is the case with holding a commercial driver’s license, a farmer is not required to maintain the hours of service regulations so long as:
+When someone drives an 18-wheeler, they're limited in how many hours they can spend on the road in a single day (11), as fatigue is considered to be one of the leading causes of commercial truck accidents.
+However, just as they aren't required to hold a commercial driver's license, a farmer is not required to maintain the hours of service regulations so long as: